Massachusetts Labor Laws: Wages, Overtime, Breaks & Employee Rights

 Many of these deductions are unlawful and illegal.

-The Massachusetts Supreme Judicial Court made it a point to address a widespread policy pertaining to whether or not workers should accept the costs of damages to company vehicles through docked pay or disciplinary action.
+The Massachusetts Supreme Judicial Court made it a point to address a widespread policy pertaining to whether workers should accept the costs of damages to company vehicles through docked pay or disciplinary action.

 The state courts determined that the policy was invalid, and not a legal setoff against an employee's wages.
 The courts determined that the employer in those situations made itself solely responsible for damage incurred because they were the arbiters of all damage assessments, alongside a lack of appeal processes for employees, and it being too difficult to prove a “clear and established debt” under this lense.

-What Is A Valid Setoff In Massachusetts?
+What is a Valid Setoff in Massachusetts?

 The state attorney general makes a determination circumstantially and on a case to case basis, wherein they evaluate the understanding between a given employer and their employees.
 They also evaluate the reasons a setoff agreement might take place and will take into consideration the employer’s overall practices for wage deductions.